Coronavirus Job Retention Scheme from 1 March to 31 October 2020

-- Individuals who are not employees can be furloughed if they are paid via PAYE e.g. office holders (including company directors), salaried members of LLPs, agency workers (including those employed by umbrella companies) and limb (b) workers.
+- Individuals who are not employees can be furloughed if they are paid via PAYE e.g. office holders (including company directors), salaried members of LLPs (if they are designated as employees for tax purposes under taxation provisions), agency workers (including those employed by umbrella companies) and limb (b) workers.
 There is further guidance for these individuals on particular requirements applicable to their roles e.g. directors can continue to perform their statutory duties but not any work.

 - Employees hired after 19 March 2020.

 - Employees that started and ended the same contract between 28 February 2020 and 19 March 2020.

 - Employees on the two weeks compulsory maternity leave after birth.

 - The self-employed (for whom a separate scheme applies) including a limb (b) worker who is not paid through PAYE.

 5. What furloughed workers can and cannot do